rgsommer777/04-Homework/README.md

 2. Use a separate screen and javascript file to load and display the questions and answer choices.
 This screen displays the running time which also doubles as the score. (quiz.html, script.js)
 3. When all questions have been answered OR the time runs out, game is over and score is displayed. (alldone.html, alldone.js)
 4. User enters initials and high score.(alldone.html, alldone.js)
-5. High score page displays all high scores with initials. (highscore.html, highscore.js)
+5. High score page displays all high scores with initials from local storage. (highscore.html, highscore.js)

 ## Files Included
 index.html<br>